IkshulDureja/Django_Tutorials/README.md

 * `URL Mapping`
 * Django `Templates`
 * Django `Static Files`
+* How to integrate CSS, JS with Django
+* Model-View-Template Pattern

 ***
 ## Django Level Two
+* `MODELS AND DATABASES` (used the same first_project as Level 1)
+* We use Models to incorporate a database into a Django Project.
+* Django comes equipped with SQLite.(Although Django can connect to a variety of SQL engine backends)
+* `Admin Interface`
+* Create `SuperUser`
+* Populate Scripts
+* Models-Templates-Views Paradigm

 ***
 ## Django Level Three

 ***
 ## Django Level Four